Lost-Outpost/Telsera/README.md

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

+### Steam Updates

+To prevent any mishaps for when Todd Howard decides to drop another Skyrim update our way, we're going to turn off automatic updates for Skyrim SE.
+In Steam under the Library section on the left side, right-click The Elder Scrolls V: Skyrim Special Edition, then click Properties.
+Switch to the Updates tab, and at the top under 'Automatic Updates' switch the option to 'Only update this game when I launch it'.
+Exit out of the pop-up box once you're done.

 ### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.